CNAG-Biomedical-Informatics/convert-pheno/README.md

     docker exec -ti convert-pheno bash

+The command-line executable can be found at:

+    /usr/share/Convert-Pheno/bin/convert-pheno

+_NB:_ Docker containers are fully isolated.
+If you need the mount a volume to the container please use the following syntax (`-v host:container`).
+Find an example below (note that you need to change the paths to match yours):

+    docker run -tid --volume /media/mrueda/4TBT:/4TB --name convert-pheno cnag/convert-pheno:latest

 ## Non containerized

 The script runs on command-line Linux (tested on Debian-based distribution).
 Perl 5 is installed by default on Linux,